ju-br/Happiness-Report/README.md

 </p>

-### Can we say all the countries agree in what is happiness?
+### Can we say all countries agree in what is happiness?
 Cross-cultural explorations reveal varying, multiple and often conflicting beliefs within and between groups.
 Happiness research has been criticised for producing not simply descriptive but prescriptive accounts based